doctrine/orm/docs/en/reference/inheritance-mapping.rst

 mapping strategies that are explained in the following sections.

 ``#[DiscriminatorColumn]`` designates the so-called discriminator column.
-This is an extra column in the database that keeps information about which type from the hierarchy applies for a particular database row.
+This is an extra column in the table that keeps information about which type from the hierarchy applies for a particular database row.

 ``#[DiscriminatorMap]`` declares the possible values for the discriminator